wzxiong/wzxiong.github.io/README.md

 ### About me

 <img align="right" src="bear.jpg" alt="GitHub" title="GitHub,Social Coding" width="170" height="170" />
-I am currently a master student at UC Davis in Civl Engineering Department.
+I am currently a master student at UC Davis in Civil Engineering Department.
 Before this, I earn my Bachelor degree from Tongji University in China.
 Since I am quite interested in Statistic and Machine Learning, So I am taking Statistic courses right now.
 I aim to be a data scientist or work in Artific Intelligence area.

 ### Taken or taking course